Our expert tips to your Hong Kong stopover

-Our travel experts reveal their top tips for a 24-hour stopover in Hong Kong...
+Our personal travel experts reveal their top tips for what to see and do on your stopover in Hong Kong...

 "Have dinner and cocktails while enjoying the incredible 360-degree view across to Hong Kong Island from Aqua Spirit Bar in Kowloon.
 It's set in the penthouse of a skyscraper with floor to ceiling windows and gob-smacking vistas over the harbour.
 It's one of Hong Kong's hottest nightspots and their cocktails are amazing!"